-- These rules become effective December 14, 2015. - Any verbal warning, written warning or suspension on your record will be removed effective December 14, 2015. - The appropriate Trade Shop Steward will be notified and will arrange a meeting with management in a timely manner for each of the disciplinary steps.
+- The appropriate Trade Shop Steward will be notified and will arrange a meeting with management in a timely manner for each of the disciplinary steps.
 The Chief Steward will be notified if meetings cannot be arranged in a timely manner and for all suspensions and discharges. - Management reserves its right to put an end to inappropriate behavior and notify the employee(s) that further action may be taken. - Any discipline issued will remain on your record for one year from date of issuance.